What does a Clinical Research Nurse Coordinator do?

 How to become a Clinical Research Nurse Coordinator?

-- Gain experience: Work as a registered nurse, preferably in a hospital or clinical setting.
-Aim for at least two years of experience.
+- Gain Experience: Work as a registered nurse in a clinical setting.

 How long does it take to become a Clinical Research Nurse Coordinator?